bengarney/PBLabsProfiler/README.markdown

 If you have received a prepackaged ZIP with a JAR in it, you do not need to compile any files to use the profiler.
 Follow these steps:

 1. Unzip the PBLabsProfiler.zip to a location of your choosing.
-2. Open the terminal and run these commands:
+2. If you are on _Mac_, open the terminal and run these commands:

 	`chmod u+x PBLabsProfiler.sh`

 	`./PBLabsProfiler.sh`

+   If you are on _Windows_, launch the windows JAR with the following command:

+     `javaw PBLabsProfiler-Win32.jar`

+   You may also be able to double click the JAR and launch it.

 3. Confirm that the PBLabsProfiler app has come up and shown its UI.
 You should see output like the following:

     `INFO: PBLabs Profiler server started on localhost:4262`

-4. Close all web browsers and Flash Player instances.
+4. Close all web browsers and Flash Player instances. *mm.cfg* is only checked when Flash Player starts globally.
+You may need to modify the mm.cfg file and restart your system.
 5. Find [mm.cfg](http://www.adobe.com/devnet/flashplayer/articles/flash_player_admin_guide/flash_player_admin_guide.pdf) (see section 3), and:
   * Add a line like: `PreloadSwf=/path/to/PBLabsProfiler/Agent.swf`
   * You might want to turn on logging to a file, it makes debugging the stub a great deal simpler.
 Mine reads like this: